JACK-COM/raphsducks/README.md

     // 2.
 Check current state
     const currentState = store.getState();

-    // 3.
-Subscribe for updates: optionally use 'updatedKeys' to restrict local updates
+    // 3. a) Subscribe for updates: optionally use 'updatedKeys' to restrict local updates
     //       Calling 'instance.subscribe( ... )' returns an 'unsubscriber' function
     const localUnsubscribe = store.subscribe((updatedState, updatedKeys: string[]) => {
         let localTodos = [];

         if (updatedKeys.includes("todos")) {
             localTodos = [...updatedState.todos];
         }
+    })

+    // 3. b) NEW: Subscribe ONCE for updates.
+When the target 'key' is updated, listener
+    //       will be automatically unsubscribed
+    let localTodos = [];
+    // This update will fire once, when next 'todos' is updated. store.subscribeOnce(({ todos } /* , updatedKeys: string[] */) => {
+        localTodos = [...todos];
     })

     // 4. stop listening to updates